 The Regret Test

-You can use regret to determine if you should heard in a certain direction.
-Look to the end of your life.
+You can use regret to determine if you should head in a certain direction.
+Look at the end of your life.
 If you don’t pursue what you’re thinking about, will you ultimately regret it when it’s all said and done?
-There’s a second part to this test.
-Again, look to the end of your life.
+There’s a second part of this test.
+Again, look at the end of your life.
 If you tried and things didn’t work out, would you feel at peace knowing you gave it a shot?
 If you can answer yes both questions, you’re probably on the right track.

 Move Directly In The Direction Of Fear And Self-Doubt

 Fear and self-doubt get a bad rap.
 If you’re pursuing something that doesn’t scare you it’s not worth your time.
 The more you feel like an impostor, the more you feel terrified, and the more you doubt yourself, the more likely you’re on the right track.

 You don’t need to conquer fear.
 You can build a symbiotic relationship with it.
 Your fear will fuel you.
 The action you take will create even larger challenges in the future that you’ll be terrified of.
 The cycle will continue and over time you and fear will become friends.

 You’ll realize you need each other.
 Fear is there to remind you to stretch — that diving into the thrill of uncertainty makes you feel more alive.
 You’ll be fear’s sparring partner and try to kick his ass every chance you get.

 Being comfortable, stable, certain, and boring might feel good for a while.
 But at a certain point, a gigantic wave of regret will come washing down on you.
 You’ll drown in it and sink deeper each day until you’re unable to make it back to the surface.